Retzilience/aSyphon/README.md

 aSyphon provides a simple model:

-- **Inputs → hub sink**: You select one or more audio inputs and connect them into the `asyphon` sink.
+- **Inputs → hub sink**: you select one or more audio inputs and connect them into the `asyphon` sink.
-- **Hub monitor → outputs**: You select one or more output sinks and connect the hub’s monitor ports to them.
-This is optional, everything you input to aSyphon will be streaming audio to it even if it is not connected to an output.
-(You can capture audio directly from the aSyphon sink on OBS without having to connect an output, for example).
+- **Hub monitor → outputs (one, many, or none)**: you select zero or more output sinks and connect the hub’s monitor ports to them.
+  - If you pick **no outputs**, audio still flows into `asyphon` and you can capture it from another app (for example: OBS) without routing it to any speakers.
 - **Apply = commit**: aSyphon does not “live edit” links.
 It stages intent and applies it by creating/removing PipeWire links via `pw-link`.

 The practical result is a persistent “bus” you can treat as an internal audio junction: throw things into it, then decide where they go.

 ![aSyphon UI](https://github.com/Retzilience/aSyphon/raw/main/assets/ui.png)

+## Use cases

+- **Capture-only (no outputs)**: route specific apps into `asyphon`, then select `asyphon` (or its monitor) as an audio source in OBS.
+Nothing needs to be routed to speakers.
+- **Duplicate to multiple outputs**: feed the hub from one or more inputs, then send the hub monitor to multiple sinks (speakers + HDMI + another virtual sink, etc.).
+- **Tap existing audio without changing where you hear it**: tap a sink monitor as an input, so you can siphon what is already playing, while it continues going to its original destination.

+## Definitions

+- **Hub sink (`asyphon`)**: a virtual sink that acts like a bucket.
+You send audio into it like any other output device.
+- **Input**: a thing that produces audio you want to siphon into the hub (an app stream, a microphone/source, or a monitor tap).
+- **Output**: a sink you want the hub to feed.
+Outputs are optional: one, many, or none.
+- **Monitor**: “what is playing into a sink.”
+The hub’s monitor is what you route out to outputs, and what capture apps can also record.

 ## Concepts